65 Things You Must Do & See at Disney World

 27- Ride the Rock ‘n Roller Coaster (Disney Hollywood Studios).
 This coaster literally takes your breath away as you hop aboard your StretchLimo!

-28- Playhouse Disney Live on Stage (Disney’s Hollywood Studios)- for parents of preschoolers, seeing their faces at this show is so precious.
+28- Disney Junior Live on Stage (Disney’s Hollywood Studios)- for parents of preschoolers, seeing their faces at this show is so precious.

 29- Stunt show Lights, Motors, Action!
 (Disney’s Hollywood Studios).
 It’s nice to have the chance to catch some shade on a potentially hot afternoon, but even if you’re in the sun the stunt driving is incredible.
 It’s worth the wait.